theimpossibleastronaut/rmw/docs/index.md

 <span class="fas fa-clipboard-list
 fa-fw"></span>&nbsp;[Authors/Credits](https://github.com/theimpossibleastronaut/rmw/blob/master/AUTHORS.md)

-Instructions for building, installing, and basic usage are documented in the [README](https://github.com/theimpossibleastronaut/rmw/blob/master/README.md) and man page.
+A list of features and instructions for usage, building, and installing are documented in the [README](https://github.com/theimpossibleastronaut/rmw/blob/master/README.md) and man page.
 More detailed information is contained on this website.